alliehenrique/pacman-python/README.md

 # pacman python
- Jogo do PacMan em PYGAME
+ Tela inicial do jogo do PacMan feita em PYGAME, uma biblioteca do Python